247340/calypso_ros_driver/README.md

 -
 ## Supported Anemometers

-This driver was tested on the following Calypso anemometer models:
+This driver was tested on the following anemometer models:
 - **CALYPSO Ultra-Low-Power Ultrasonic Wind Meter (ULP Standard)**

-If you are using a different model of Calypso anemometer, additional modifications may be required to support it.
+If you are using a different model of ultrasonic anemometer, additional modifications may be required to support it.

 ## Nodes

-This package provides the following ROS2 node:
 - **calypso_ros**:
   - Responsible for interfacing with the Calypso anemometer, receiving data, and publishing it to the ROS2 system.

 ## Topics

-This package publishes data to the following topic:
 - **/wind_speed_data**:
   - Type: 'calypso_ros_driver_msgs/msg/WindSpeed"
-  - Description: Publish wind speed and direction data received from the anemometer.
+  - Description: wind speed and direction data received from the anemometer.

 ## Parameters

 The following parameters can be configured via a configuration file:
 - **usb_port**: USB port to which the anemometer is connected (e.g., `/dev/ttyUSB0`).
 - **baud_rate**: Baud rate for UART communication (e.g., `9600`).
-- **enable_logging**: Boolean parameter to enable or disable logging to a CSV file.
+- **logging**: Boolean parameter to enable or disable logging to a CSV file located in the log folder inside the calypso_ros_driver directory.

 ## Run it
 1. Clone the repository into your ROS2 workspace: